jaketracey/aem-word-sidekick/README.md

-# AEM Document Based Authoring Word Add in
+# AEM Sidekick for Microsoft Word

 This is an addin that adds a Word sidebar that has similar functionality to the AEM Sidekick.